-We are sorry to announce that the performances of Creature at Sadler’s Wells and the Bristol Hippodrome have been cancelled.
+We are sorry to announce that the performances of Creature at Sadler’s Wells and the Bristol Hippodrome in Autumn 2020 have been cancelled, and the performances in Chicago have been postponed.
 The theatres’ box offices will be contacting ticket buyers in due course.
-Creature will receive its UK premiere at Sadler’s Wells in September 2021: tickets will go on sale soon.
+Creature will receive its world premiere at Sadler’s Wells, London in September 2021: tickets now on sale.

 Following the pivotal impact of Dust and Giselle, Akram Khan returns to English National Ballet for his third collaboration with us.

 In a dilapidated former Arctic research station, the Creature has been conscripted by a military brigade into a bold new experimental programme.
 He is being tested for his mental and physical ability to adapt to extreme cold, isolation and homesickness; vital qualities in mankind’s proposed colonisation of the ‘final frontiers’ on earth and beyond.

 Creature is an unearthly tale of exploitation and human frontiers inspired by Georg Büchner’s expressionist classic Woyzeck, with shadows of Mary Shelley’s Frankenstein.
 Drawing on themes of abandonment, isolation and the fragility of the mind, Creature is the tale of an outsider and the search for belonging.